nais/doc/docs/guides/basics.md

 # A Basic Guide

-Your very first NAIS application is just a few steps away.
-This guide will take you through the process of setting up your first application.
+Welcome to NAIS!
+This guide will take you through the process of getting up your first NAIS application up and running and is intended for people without any previous experience with NAIS and the tools we use.

 ## Introduction

-This guide will take you through the process of getting up your first NAIS application up and running and is intended for people without any previous experience with Docker, Containers, NAIS or Cloud.
-This guide will cover the following topics:
+NAIS is a platform for running applications in the cloud.
+It is built on top of [Kubernetes](https://kubernetes.io/) and provides a set of tools and services that makes it easy to build, deploy and operate applications in a secure and scalable way.
+We often say "It is like Heroku, but for the Norwegian public sector".

+In this guide, we will show you how to build a simple web application and deploy it to NAIS.
+You will learn how to:

 - Dockerizing your application
 - Configuring your application for NAIS